Sabbir345/password-management-vault/README.md

 # Password Management Vault
 ## Overview

 The Password Management Vault is a web-based application built using Laravel and Vue.js that provides a secure and convenient way to store and manage passwords.
-The application allows users to create categories, folders to organize their passwords, search for data by name, username and folder.
+The application allows users to create categories, folders to organize their passwords, search for data by name, username, folder and categories.
 Generate strong passwords, and import and export password data.

 ## Tech Stack
 The Password Management Vault is built using the following technologies: